cdapio/cdap/cdap-docs/developers-manual/source/metadata/index.rst

 <supported-characters>`, and are limited to 50 characters in length.
 The entire metadata
 object associated with a single entity is limited to 10K bytes in size.

+.. rubric:: Audit Logging

+:ref:`Audit logging <audit-logging>` provides a chronological ledger containing evidence of operations or changes on CDAP entities.

 .. _metadata-navigator-integration:

 .. rubric:: Cloudera Navigator Integration